 Importance of a Patent Search and Analysis by Patent Attorney

-The best way to determine whether an invention is patentable is to have a patent search completed with the results of the patent search analyzed by a patent attorney.
+The best way to determine whether an invention is patentable is to have a patent search completed with the results of the patent search analyzed by an intellectual property law firm.
 The searching uncovers prior art that is publicly available.
 The question then is, “what is prior art?”

 We need to first determine what is prior art, which is the term given to information (patents, periodical articles, newspaper articles, brochures, actual goods) that has been publicly disclosed prior to the filing date of the patent.
 It is this entire body of work that forms the backdrop of the analysis of novelty and nonobviousness of an invention.